brycewray/hugo-site/content/posts/2022/05/fun-with-feeds.md

 ## Twitter

 Getting RSS from a Twitter timeline can be tricky, depending on your feed-reading options.
-Some readers (*e.g.*, my favorite, [NetNewsWire](https://netnewswire.com)) have built-in abilities to translate a Twitter timeline into an RSS feed.[^noise] Otherwise, just use the [Twitter RSS Feed tool](https://rss.app/rss-feed/create-twitter-rss-feed) on the [RSS.app](https://rss.app) site---about which, a bit more at the end.
+Some readers (*e.g.*, my favorite, [NetNewsWire](https://netnewswire.com)) have built-in abilities to translate a Twitter timeline into an RSS feed.[^noise] Otherwise, just use the [Twitter RSS Feed tool](https://rss.app/rss-feed/create-twitter-rss-feed) on the [RSS.app](https://rss.app) site --- about which, a bit more at the end.

 [^noise]: Obviously, this could become a big pain, quickly, if you follow a *very active* Twitter timeline. *Caveat emptor*.